Transfusion medicine

 Board review style question #1

-A 10 year old boy diagnosed with acute lymphoblastic leukemia with several relapses is on a clinical trial for CD19 CAR T therapy.
-He develops the rapid onset of flu-like symptoms, including fever, and progresses with mental status change and clinical concern for cytokine release syndrome.
+A 10 year old boy diagnosed with acute lymphoblastic leukemia with several relapses is participating in a clinical trial for CD19 CAR T cell therapy.
+He develops rapid onset of flu-like symptoms (including fever) and progresses with mental status change and clinical concern for cytokine release syndrome.
 What would be an appropriate treatment for suspected cytokine release syndrome?

 1. Anti-CD20 (rituximab)